 The Mint does not accept coins directly from individuals, businesses or other organisations.

-Anyone with coins that are worn or damaged through normal use or accident should deposit these coins with their bank.
+Anyone with coins that are worn or damaged through normal use should deposit these coins with their bank.

 Coins Which Cannot be Redeemed at Face Value

-Coins other than those worn or damaged through normal use or accident cannot be redeemed at face value.
+Coins other than those worn through normal use cannot be redeemed at face value.

-Coins damaged in any industrial process (including scrap metal processing), melted coins, coins that are attached to another object, have been drilled or punctured by any means and objects which may have been coins, but are no longer identifiable as coins, cannot be redeemed at face value.
+Coins damaged in any industrial process (including scrap metal processing), melted coins, coins that are attached to another object, have been drilled or punctured by any means and objects which may have been coins, but are no longer identifiable as coins, cannot be redeemed at face value and will not be accepted by the Mint..

 This is a special class of coins generally referred to as “mutilated coins”.